Flosta Municipality

-Flosta is a former municipality in the old Aust-Agder county in Norway.
-The 22.8 km2 municipality existed from 1902 until its dissolution in 1962.
-It is currently part of the municipality of Arendal in Agder county.
-The administrative center of Flosta was at Staubø in the village of Kilsund.
-The municipality primarily encompassed the two islands of Flostaøya and Tverrdalsøya and about 9 km2 on the mainland just north of the islands including the villages of Eikeland, Borås, and Vatnebu.
+Flosta is a former municipality in the old Aust-Agder county, Norway.
+The 18.9 km2 municipality existed from 1902 until its dissolution in 1962.
+The area is now part of Arendal Municipality in the traditional district of Østre Agder in Agder county.
+The administrative centre was at Staubø in the village of Kilsund.
+Other villages in the municipality included Eikeland, Borås, and Vatnebu.